 Complement 3 glomerulopathy (C3G) or C3 glomerulopathy is a kidney disease affecting 2 to 3 out of every 1 million people.
 Although it’s very rare, there’s plenty of information and research surrounding C3G.
 Doctors and researchers continue looking for new ways to treat C3G to improve overall health and quality of life.

-This article will cover seven facts about C3G, including its causes and symptoms.
-We’ll also discuss how researchers are looking for new ways to treat this disease.
+This article covers seven facts about C3G, including its causes and symptoms.
+It also looks at how researchers are working on new treatments.

-Your kidneys filter 1 cup of blood every two minutes to remove wastes and toxins.
+Your kidneys filter about half a cup of blood every minute to remove wastes and extra fluid.
 They contain glomeruli (delicate filters) that choose what stays in your blood and what’s removed.
-The extra fluid and wastes make urine that eventually leaves the body.
+The extra fluid and waste make urine that eventually leaves the body.
 Glomerular diseases like C3G damage glomeruli and make it harder to filter blood.

 C3G affects people with overactive complement systems.
 The complement system is a key part of the immune system.
-It’s the body’s first line of defense against invading pathogens.
-There are roughly 50 complement proteins that play a role in protecting the body.
+It’s the body’s first line of defense against invading pathogens, such as viruses and bacteria.
+There are about 50 complement proteins that play a role in protecting the body.
 Complement 3 (C3) activates the rest of the complement system to fight bacteria and viruses.

 In people with C3G, the overactive complement system breaks down normal C3 proteins.
 As the kidneys filter blood, the tiny C3 fragments get stuck in the glomeruli.
-This creates inflammation that damages the kidneys.
-Over time, these organs lose their ability to remove wastes and make urine.
+These stuck fragments create inflammation that damages the kidneys.
+Over time, the kidneys lose their ability to remove waste and make urine.
 Toxins build up in the bloodstream and lead to harmful effects on the body.

 Doctors need to look at kidney tissue samples to make a final diagnosis.
-They use a powerful electron microscope to find C3 deposits in the kidneys.
+They use a powerful electron microscope to evaluate the tissue sample.
 The patterns of inflammation and damage determine whether you have C3GN or DDD.

 Both types of C3G are rare.
-Health experts estimate that the disease affects 2 to 3 per 1 million people in the United States.
-According to the Genetic and Rare Diseases Information Center, DDD affects fewer than 5,000 Americans.
-While C3GN affects individuals 30 years and older, DDD tends to occur in children and young adults.
+Researchers estimate that the disease affects 2 to 3 people per 1 million in the U.S. According to the Genetic and Rare Diseases Information Center, DDD affects fewer than 5,000 Americans.
+C3GN can occur at any age but is more common in adults, while DDD tends to develop in children and young adults.

-Doctors and researchers have found that C3G has genetic and autoimmune causes.
+Doctors and researchers have found that C3G has genetic (related to changes in a person’s DNA) and autoimmune causes (when the immune system mistakenly attacks healthy tissue).
 Your genes provide instructions for making new proteins.
 Some people with C3G have mutations (changes) in certain complement system genes.

 The complement system usually stays inactive until it’s needed.
 This helps stop it from attacking your body’s cells and tissues.
 Certain genes make proteins that act like brakes in a car to keep the system under control.
 C3G develops in people with mutations that affect the “brakes.”
 Their complement system becomes overactive and starts breaking down normal C3 proteins.

-Some mutations associated with C3G affect the CFH gene.
-Complement factor H plays a key role in controlling complement system activation.
-Specifically, it keeps the system turned off until you get an infection.
+Some mutations associated with C3G affect the complement factor H (CFH) gene.
+CFH plays a key role in controlling complement system activation.
+It keeps the system turned off until you get an infection.
 Mutations in the CFH gene either stop the protein from being made or create a protein that doesn’t work.
-Some people have mutations in the C3 gene that makes C3 proteins.
+Some people have mutations in the C3 gene that change how C3 proteins work.

 Studies also show that some C3G cases are related to abnormal immune system proteins called autoantibodies.
 Antibodies normally protect you from infections, but autoantibodies attack you instead.
 Researchers think these abnormal proteins interfere with the “brakes” as well, leading to complement overactivation.

-Since C3G affects the kidneys, some of the most obvious symptoms are changes in your urine.
+Because C3G affects the kidneys, some of the most obvious symptoms are changes in your urine.
 Damaged glomeruli let larger molecules through that would normally stay in your body.
-When blood or protein leaks into your urine, it looks different than it usually does.
+When blood or protein leaks into your urine, it looks different from how it usually does.

-Protein in your urine (proteinuria) makes it foamy, dark, or cloudy.
+Proteinuria (protein in your urine) makes it foamy, dark, or cloudy.
 It may take a few times to flush all the bubbles down the toilet.
 Blood can also escape into your urine with C3G.
-This is known as hematuria, and it may make your pee brown, pink, or red.
+This is called hematuria, and it may make it look brown, pink, or red.

 Other signs of C3G to look out for include:

 Studies show that around 50 percent of people with C3G eventually develop kidney failure.
-Doctors diagnose kidney failure when your kidneys no longer work well enough to support your body on their own.
+Doctors diagnose kidney failure when your kidneys no longer work well enough to support your body.
 Signs of kidney failure with C3G may also include:

 If you’re experiencing symptoms of C3G, it’s a good idea to make a doctor’s appointment.
 Your primary care provider can refer you to a nephrologist (kidney specialist).
 They’ll know which tests to run to diagnose rare kidney diseases like C3G.